Order-Preserving outer automorphisms of free and surface groups: Introduction

 \begin{thm} Let $G$ be either a finitely generated non-abelian free group or a bi-orderable surface group.
 Let us denote by $\pi:\Aut(G) \to \Out(G)$ the canonical quotient map in the following short exact sequence:

 Suppose that $H \leq \Out(G)$ is a finite subgroup.
 Then $H$ is order-preserving if and only if the full preimage $\pi^{-1}(H)$ under $\pi$ is torsion-free. \end{thm}

-\cref{thm:FiniteOrderOP} is a generalization of \cite[Theorem 4.10]{KinRolfsen18}.
-Khramtsov gave an algorithm that given a free-by-finite group, the algorithm decomposes the group as the fundamental group of a finite graphs of finite groups \cite[Theorem 1]{Khramtsov95}.
+\cref{thm:FiniteOrderOP} is a generalization of Kin and Rolfsen's classification of order-preserving periodic braids\cite[Theorem 4.10]{KinRolfsen18}.
+Khramtsov gave an algorithm that, given a free-by-finite group, the algorithm decomposes the group as the fundamental group of a finite graph of finite groups \cite[Theorem 1]{Khramtsov95}.
 Using this algorithm and \cref{thm:FiniteOrderOP}, we have the following corollary:

 \begin{cor} Let $G$ be a finitely generated non-abelian free group.
 There exists an algorithm that: given any finite subgroup $H$ of $\Out(G)$, the algorithm will out put YES if $H$ is order-preserving and NO otherwise. \end{cor}